-For information on mailing to offshore/noncontiguous domestic destinations, to overseas military Post Offices, and through the Department of State to U.S. Foreign Service personnel abroad and for a list of the areas affected, see DMM A010, E010, E020, and G011.
+For information on mailing to offshore/noncontiguous domestic destinations, to overseas military Post Offices, and through the Department of State to U.S. Foreign Service personnel abroad and for a list of the areas affected, see DMM 608 and 703.

-137.5 Express Mail Acceptance
+137.5 Priority Mail Express Acceptance

-Express Mail is available for sending any mailable matter meeting the eligibility standards in DMM E500, the size and weight standards in DMM C500, the preparation standards in DMM M500, and the postage payment standards in DMM P500.
-DMM D500 provides standards for service objectives, postage guarantees, and refund conditions.
-The International Mail Manual contains the mailing standards for Express Mail International Service and the available destination countries.
+Priority Mail Express is available for sending any mailable matter meeting the eligibility, size and weight, preparation standards, and the postage payment standards in DMM 110 and 210.
+The International Mail Manual contains the mailing standards for Priority Mail Express International Service and the available destination countries.